jerydam/NexaFi/README.md

 # NexaFi  Documentation [Web App](https://NexaFi dapp.vercel.app) / [Demo Video](https://youtu.be/fXart6bSfwQ?si=0eZla7T15o4s-IhF)
 ![File](https://ipfs.filebase.io/ipfs/QmQCswimNDRcyyLqXLNrQLhSPh7Lef9gLTXQUQ7L21XLwR)
 Through its P2P Lending/Borrowing dApp characterized by collaterals, NexaFi  is a DeFi protocol that aims to address a number of lending and borrowing-related difficulties.
 NexaFi  provides platform users with an easy-to-use interface by combining front end, integration, and smart contract technologies in a powerful way.
-The Rootstock test network is the foundation of NexaFi .
+Thecrossfi test network is the foundation of NexaFi .
 Yes, your data and assets on the platform are safe and only accessible by you with a wallet or email login, but the NexaFi  dashboard makes it easy to access the platform's dApp.